My dad made sure I saw myself--what I wanted, who I wanted to be, that I was fully capable of getting there--in the characters I loved.

 I’m pretty sure it was because of my dad.
 And for that I am grateful.

 I once read a comedic list-style article (online) which outlined the top ten reasons Janeway was the best Star Fleet captain.
-The point I remember most clearly was “because she had more hair than all the previous captains combined.”
+The point I remember most clearly was, “because she had more hair than all the previous captains combined.”
 It’s true, she did.
 In fact, it was pretty great hair.
-But what I remember about watching that series is how it tied into the things my dad told me and taught me.
+But what I remember about watching the series is how it tied into the things my dad told me and taught me.
 He did everything in his power to ensure that I grew up to be a strong, independent woman with the ability and confidence to have informed opinions of my own.
 Watching a favourite character embody those things, week after week, had a lot of impact.

 My dad didn’t just teach me how much fun it is to invest in characters and their stories, he taught me to invest in myself and my story through the characters we invested in together.